The La Marzocco Linea Micra is La Marzocco made truly domestic for the first time ever!

 So who should buy the La Marzocco Linea Micra?
 Well, the simple answer is those who love the best but aren’t bothered about flow profiling.

-If flow profiling is your thing the Micra is not for you.
+If flow profiling is your thing the Linea Micra is not for you.

-If you are on a budget the Micra is not for you.
+If you are on a budget the Linea Micra is not for you.

-If you are intending to use it commercially the Micra is not for you.
+If you are intending to use it commercially the Linea Micra is not for you.

-But if you have the cash, love the best, and just want to make delicious coffee then the Linea Micra is a superb option.
+But if you have the cash, love the best, and just want to make delicious café quality espresso then the Linea Micra espresso machine is a superb option.
 You are paying for the best and you will get the best.
-While expensive, this is better than the Linea Mini for home use and is simply an incredible espresso machine that makes incredible espresso.
+While expensive, the Linea Micra is better than the Linea Mini for home use and is simply an incredible espresso machine that makes incredible espresso.